cyruscsc/ai-notes/Artificial Intelligence/Knowledge/Inference/Forward Chaining.md

 - Data-driven
 - [[Breadth-First Search|BFS]], goes through all known facts
-- Starts with known facts and applies inference rules to derive new facts until a goal is reached
+- Starts with known facts and applies [[inference rules]] to derive new facts until a goal is reached

 ## Evaluation

-- Sound and complete for [[Horn Clause]] based KB
+- Sound and complete for [[horn clause]] based KB
 - Time complexity: $O(n)$

 ## Example